Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We spend some time wandering through the citadel before taking a boat trip along the Perfume River, visit Thien Mu Pagoda.
 In the afternoon, we fly to Hanoi.

 We explore Hanoi, we visit the Temple of Literature, an ancient collection of courtyards, gardens and architecture built in homage to the Chinese scholar Confucius.
 Considered the oldest university in Vietnam, the Temple of Literature dates back nearly one thousand years!
 We walk through some of the Quarter’s 36 streets named for the products historically sold here.
 Along the way, we pass by some of the only remaining streets that continue selling the goods of their namesake, including Tin and Bamboo street.
 Head through labyrinthine back alleys well off the tourist trail and see Hanoi at its authentic best.
 We peer into temples and traditional houses, and hear the stories of the ancient city and meet the people who call this fascinating city home.
 Our final stop is at Ngoc Son Temple on the tiny island on the lake.

 We spend the day exploring the ancient Pagodas and villages of northern Vietnam, seeing firsthand the unique culture of the Red River Delta.
 Next we visit the ancient village of Duong Lam - the only village in Vietnam listed as a national heritage monument.
 We take a walking tour through the village, passing by ancient temples and through narrow winding alleyways.
-We enjoy a traditional lunch at a local home, and spend some time talking to the villagers whose life has changed little over the years.
+We enjoy a traditional lunch at a local home.

 It is recommend to wear comfortable shoes and clothing and to cover your knees and shoulders when visiting pagodas.